fdnd-task/final-sprint-quality-assurance/docs/INSTRUCTIONS.md

 ### Ambition and Excellence
 - Aim to produce web applications that exemplify high standards and professionalism.
-- Let your work showcase the best practices in frontend development, setting an example for the entire community.
+- Let your work showcase the best practices in frontend development, setting an example for the frontend community.